- Travel and Places

 Window Inside The Crack Pub,Liverpool.

-The telephone rang and I just knew I shouldn't have answered.
+The telephone rang and I wavered,should I answer it?
 It was from a woman called Maria, she was the wife of a very good friend of mine.
 He had written earlier to me and explained that Maria was passing through Liverpool .

 He wondered if I could accommodate her for a night or two.
 Of course I agreed and was at the coach station for her arrival .
 This was our first meeting .
-We kissed and placed her luggage in the car then I drove home .
+We kissed and placed her luggage in the car then I drove ho

 The next step was to introduce her to our three dogs.
 This wasn't easy, it entailed getting them out of the house, and going for 'walkies' for ten minutes or so, to get them to accept her.